 1. Get out of the office.

 It may seem trivial, but simply changing your surroundings can spark ideas and inspiration.
-Instead of locking down in the 20x20islandrentaloffice and not leaving until this thing is figured out, go somewhere new and just talk about anything.
+Instead of locking down in the office and not leaving until this thing is figured out, go somewhere new and just talk about anything.

 If the weather is nice, take your team outside for a picnic-like lunch where you can talk in a relaxed atmosphere that doesn't come with the pressure of formality.
 Green has been proven to be a color of energy and life, and the serenity and calmness of nature can help you reboot your vigor and inspire you with a refreshed mind.
 Nature tends to trigger happiness and ultimately elevates your level of inspiration.